mxlint/mxlint-docs/docs/rules/create.md

 ## Rego Introduction

-Policies are expressed with the help of the powerful OPA Rego language.
+Rules are expressed with the help of the powerful OPA Rego language.
 Rego is a declarative language that is purpose-built for expressing policies over complex hierarchical data structures.
 Rego is designed to be easy to read and write, even for non-programmers.
 Rego is a safe language that is decidable and has a small trusted computing base.
 Rego is also designed to be easy to integrate with other systems.

 ## Policy rule